Papillary breast cancer

 Surgery

-There are two main types of surgery:
+There are 2 main types of surgery:

 • Breast-conserving surgery, also known as wide local excision or lumpectomy – removal of the cancer with a margin (border) of normal breast tissue around it

-• Mastectomy – removal of all the breast tissue, usually including the nipple area
+• Mastectomy – removal of all the breast tissue usually including the nipple area

-The type of surgery recommended depends on:
+The type of surgery you’re recommended will depend on:

 • Where the cancer is in the breast

-Surgery to the lymph nodes
+Surgery to the lymph nodes under the arm

-If you have invasive breast cancer, your treatment team will want to check if any of the lymph nodes (glands) under the arm contain cancer cells.
-This, along with other information about your breast cancer, helps them decide whether you will benefit from any additional treatment after surgery.
+If you have an invasive type of papillary breast cancer, your treatment team will want to check if any of the lymph nodes (glands) under the arm contain cancer cells.

 Find out more about surgery to the lymph nodes.